Yash-g2310/Research-AI-Agent/README.md

 - This will automatically install Puppeteer, Google GenAI library, and other dependencies listed in `package.json`.

 ### 4. Configure Environment Variables
-- Create a file named `.env` in the project folder and add your Gemini API key:
+- Go to `.env` in the project folder and add your Gemini API key:
 ```
 GEMINI_API_KEY=your_api_key_here
 ```